 Service: Educba: nginx

 YAML gives multiple files to be present in one or multiple documents and can be placed separately.
-The YAML file describes a hierarchy that is composed of hosts, handlers, and tasks.
-The sample playbook is given in the below image and the user can customize his playbook by giving the below commands.
+The YAML file describes a hierarchy composed of hosts, handlers, and tasks.
+The image below provides the sample playbook, and the user can customize their playbook by using the commands provided below.

-In the playbook, we can create multiple tasks, hosts, and handlers.
+We can create multiple tasks, hosts, and handlers in the playbook.